 Variable cost refers to the part of the operating expense that varies with the activity or quantity of production.
 In general, the variable expense increases or decreases in the same proportion to the quantity of the output.
 Variable costs stand in contrast to fixed costs which remain unchanged irrespective of the volume of production.

-- The business expenditure of a company includes variable costs, fixed costs and semi-variable costs.
-Variable costs are those which have a direct correlation to the business activity.
+The business expenditure of a company includes variable costs, fixed costs, and semi-variable costs.
+Variable costs are those that have a direct correlation to the business activity.
 However, fixed costs are unaffected from the volume of business activities or production or distribution.
 Fixed costs should be paid irrespective of the volume of business operations.

-- Variable costs associated with the production of goods or services include cost of raw materials, labour costs, staff welfare costs and other operating office expenses.
-Fixed costs include rent for the factory or other building in occupation, insurance for machinery or building and security costs.
+Variable costs associated with the production of goods or services include the cost of raw materials, labour costs, staff welfare costs, and other operating office expenses.
+Fixed costs include rent for the factory or other building in occupation, insurance for machinery or building, and security costs.

 Variable costs form part of the total cost of production.
 The greater the component of variable costs, the easier it is to recover the costs from sales.
 A company must bear in mind its variable cost while fixing the selling price of its products.
 Incremental sales help in the recovery of fixed costs and semi-variable costs.
 The amount that remains after the recovery of the total cost is profit for the company.